wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 #### Planning
 Due to my lack of experience with Unreal I did not want to set myself many aspirational goals which I then might not be able to complete.
 Instead I kept my mechanics simple and aimed for polish.

+- Trapped in a building
+- Avoid enemies
+- Find the exit

+#### Health System
+The first thing I did in my project was create a health system.
+This is because it is one of the only things I am familiar with in Unreal due to some University tutorials on it.
+I used the third person template, so I did the health system in the BP_ThirdPersonCharacter.

+- Made a health bar widget blueprint, designes using a progress bar.

+<iframe src="https://blueprintue.com/render/s0uto83x/" scrolling="no" allowfullscreen></iframe>

+*Figure 1.
+Blueprints for updating the health bar*

+- I used AnyDamage and took current health away from my max health.
+When health is 0 or below the player will die.

+<iframe src="https://blueprintue.com/render/3en7eame/" scrolling="no" allowfullscreen></iframe>

+*Figure 2.
+Blueprints for player taking damage*

 <br>

 ```csharp